ApeX logoApeX

 Data is not stored on chain

-The balances of the users are not published on-chain, but rather sent to several well known and trusted parties, also known as committee members.
-A state update is valid and accepted on-chain only if at least a quorum of the committee members sign a state update.
+The balances of the users are not published onchain, but rather sent to external trusted parties, also known as committee members.
+A state update is valid and accepted onchain only if at least a quorum of the committee members sign a state update.

 • Funds can be lost if the external data becomes unavailable (CRITICAL).